Skagen Lighthouse: Description

-Until 1952 Skagen Lighthouse was the country's tallest.
+Until 1952, Skagen Lighthouse was the country's tallest.
 Dueodde Lighthouse on Bornholm is now just one meter higher.

-In 2017 the lighthouse was launched as a new international bird center Skagen Grey Lighthouse - Center for Migratory birds.
-The center consist of an interactive exhibition and a working bird observatory -Skagen Bird Observatory.
+In 2017, the lighthouse was launched as a new international bird center Skagen Grey Lighthouse - Center for Migratory birds.
+The center consists of an interactive exhibition and a working bird observatory -Skagen Bird Observatory.
 Skagen and the Grenen area is known for its wide range of migrating birds, so the lighthouse is a perfect place for birdwatching.